jawah/urllib3.future/README.md

 - C) We don't have to reinvent the wheel.
 - D) Some of our partners started noticing that HTTP/1 started to be disabled by some webservices in favor of HTTP/2+ So, this fork can unblock them at (almost) zero cost.

+**OK... then what do I gain from this?**

+- It is faster than its counterpart, we measured gain up to 2X faster in a multithreaded environment using a http2 endpoint.
+- It works well with gevent / does not conflict.
+We do not use the standard queue class from stdlib as it does not fit http2+ constraints.
+- Leveraging recent protocols like http2 and http3 transparently.
+Code and behaviors does not change one bit.
+- You do not depend on the standard library to emit http/1 requests, and that is actually a good news. http.client has numerous known flaws but cannot be fixed as we speak. (e.g. urllib3 is based on http.client)
+- There a ton of other improvement you may leverage, but for that you will need to migrate to Niquests or update your code to enable specific capabilities, like but not limited to: "DNS over QUIC, HTTP" / "Happy Eyeballs" / "Native Asyncio" / "Advanced Multiplexing".
+- Non-blocking IO with concurrent streams/requests.
+And yes, transparently.

 - **Is this funded?**